ivaylo-mobile-dev/ionic-stencil-resume/README.md

-# Ionic Stencil Conference App
+# Ionic Stencil Resume App

-A resume app built with Stencil to demonstrate Ionic
+A resume app built with Stencil to demonstrate Ionic.

 ## Getting Started